-Born 1970, Perth, Western Australia.
+Born 1970, Perth.
 Lives and works New York, United States.

 James Angus’ practice draws on natural and built forms to investigate how sculpture can mediate our perception and experience of the physical world.
 He collaborates with industrial designers and 3D computer engineers in the construction of his sculptures, which are made from materials ranging from fibreglass to steel.
 His recent work pursues his interest in formal engineering structures and materials like steel beams and piping.
 Distorted and warped to belie their structural integrity and purpose, his twisted girders and bloated pipes make us consider not only the history and aesthetics of sculpture but also of our built environment and urban fabric.